Resources for Businesses Impacted by COVID-19

 Under the Safer at Home strategy, Philadelphia has continued to make progress in the fight against the COVID-19 coronavirus.
 If progress continues through June, Philadelphia should be ready to carefully reopen additional activities in early July.
 This report clarifies what activities will and will not be allowed to restart when public health targets are met.

 Taxpayers who pay Use & Occupancy (U&O) are eligible for a refund for periods that they were not liable for the tax.
 If you pre-pay the U&O Tax on an annual basis or otherwise filed and paid early, you may have a reduced liability as a result of the Commonwealth and City’s orders to close non-essential businesses due to the COVID-19 coronavirus emergency.

 The programs and initiatives of the Coronavirus Assistance Relief and Economic Security (CARES) Act will provide small businesses with broad-ranging assistance such as paycheck protection, debt relief, disaster loans, emergency economic injury grants, and financial counseling.

-Thanks to a $2.5 million investment from Verizon, the Local Initiatives Support Corporation (LISC) is offering grants to help small businesses.
+Thanks to a $7.5 million investment from Verizon, the Local Initiatives Support Corporation (LISC) is offering grants to help small businesses.
 Grants of up to $10,000 are available to businesses facing immediate financial pressure because of COVID-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities who don’t have access to flexible, affordable capital.
-Applications must be completed by April 4, 2020 before midnight.
+The Round 4 application period is now closed.